Floral tribute left at fallen tree that crushed rough sleeper in tent tragedy

-Floral tribute left at Revoe Park after homeless man was killed by falling tree branch in high winds
+Flowers left at Blackpool's Revoe Park after homeless man was killed by falling tree in high winds

 Flowers have been placed in a tree trunk, where a homeless man in his 40s was tragically killed by a falling branch.